Madaniarias/Project_2/README.md

 By Analizing the graphs plotted it can be said that:
 - The value for the median is 33%.

-## Compariosn between Local and Remote servers
+## Comparisons between Local and Remote servers

 ### OUTDOOR VS. INDOOR AVERAGE TEMPERATURE AND HUMIDITY